backendprincess/vue-live-chat/README.md

 # live-chat
-Project from the course 'Build Web Apps with Vue JS 3 & Firebase' -- The Net Ninja (Shaun Pelling)
+Using skills gained from 'Build Web Apps with Vue JS 3 & Firebase' -- The Net Ninja (Shaun Pelling) 😎 The idea is not mine -- it comes from a website "Спроси маму" (Ask Mom) in Russian web.
+I'm just using the idea to practice the skills gained from The Net Ninja's course, and it's my first project in Vue.
+Thanks to Pablo Stanley for his images ❤ (https://iconscout.com/illustration-pack/open-peeps)
 ## Project setup
 ```
 npm install